Juicy spelt carrot bread

 Preparation:

-Mix the yeast with the lukewarm water and vinegar.
+Mix the yeast with the lukewarm water and the vinegar.

-Then mix the flour, sunflower seeds, ground linseeds and pumpkin seeds and add the water-yeast-vinegar mixture and salt.
+Then mix the flour, sunflower seeds, ground linseed and pumpkin seeds and add the water-yeast-vinegar mixture and salt.
 Knead everything for 2-3 minutes.

 Cover the bowl with a damp cloth and let the dough rise in a warm place for 1 hour.

-Then pour the dough into a baking pan lined with baking paper and let it rise in a warm place for another 20-30 minutes.
+Then transfer the dough into a bread pan lined with baking paper and let it rise in a warm place for another 20-30 minutes.

-Bake at 180 degrees Celsius (fan oven) for about 1 hour and then let it cool in the tin.
+Bake at 180 degrees Celsius (fan oven) for about 1 hour and then allow to cool in the tin.

-Note: The bread lasts for several days thanks to the "vegetable addition" and still tastes fantastic when toasted.
+Note: The bread will keep for several days thanks to the "vegetable filling" and still tastes fantastic toasted afterwards.